Trade Background: Sub-Saharan Africa

 By November 2006, negotiations for a U.S. Southern Africa Customs Union (SACU) Free Trade Agreement had slowed significantly.
 South Africa’s minister of Trade and Industry, Mandisi Mphahlwa, stated that the countries would continue to discuss trade, “but perhaps at a lesser level.”
 The U.S. has offered to work with the SACU on negotiations towards a Trade and Investment Cooperation Agreement (TICA).

-History of US-SACU FTA/African Growth & Opportunity Act (AGOA)
+African Growth & Opportunity Act (AGOA)

 On November 4, 2002, the U.S. Trade Representative notified Congress of President Bush’s decision to negotiate a Free Trade Agreement with the member countries of the Southern African Customs Union (SACU).
 The five nations of the Southern Africa Customs Union are South Africa, Botswana, Namibia, Lesotho and Swaziland.